richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 $$

 The suitability of these choices is proven in the paper.

+When a record is selected to enter the reservoir, another uniform random variable $i~\in~[0, n)$ is generated to decide which record to replace.

 # Implementations and Evaluation of Algorithms R, X, and Z